-Assuming you’re writing commercial fiction designed to sell, rather than just a personal project never intended to be read by anyone else, should you be focusing your energy on writing for yourself, or writing for your audience?
-Neither is technically wrong, so whether you’re choosing to write what makes you happy or to make your readers happy, you’re not necessarily doing the wrong thing, but their are arguments to support both approaches.
+If you’re writing commercial fiction, is it more important to write for yourself or your audience?
+Whether you’re choosing to write what makes you happy or to make your readers happy, you’re not necessarily doing the wrong thing.
+But there are arguments to support both approaches.

-One problem with trying to only write for your audience, and not at all for yourself, is that you don’t necessarily know exactly what your readers want.
-You can know trends and follow fashions, but you don’t know your readers as well as you know yourself, so you’ll forever be chasing abstract perfection that can never be reached.
+One problem with trying to only write for your audience is that you don’t necessarily know exactly what your readers want.
+You can know trends and follow fashions, but you don’t know your readers as well as you know yourself.
+You’ll forever be chasing abstract perfection that can never be reached.

-Within the audience you’re targeting are an infinite number of likes and dislikes, variations on feelings and thoughts, and you cannot accomplish the perfect story that accommodates all of those opinions.
+Within the audience you’re targeting are an infinite number of likes and dislikes.
+There are so many variations on feelings and thoughts amongst readers.
+You cannot accomplish the perfect story that accommodates all of those opinions.
 Even if you’re tailoring a story perfectly to follow the popular trends within a specific genre, you can never please everybody.

-You might not necessarily lower the quality of your writing if you’re writing just for yourself, because the craft of the story is the joy, and finding ways to include clever story craft techniques can be immensely satisfying just for yourself, but there isn’t the same pressure or requirement on you to make that effort if you don’t want to bother.
+You might not necessarily lower the quality of your writing if you’re writing just for yourself, because the craft of the story is the joy.
+Finding ways to include clever story craft techniques can be immensely satisfying just for yourself.
+But there isn’t the same pressure or requirement on you to make that effort if you don’t want to bother.

 If you’re practicing, and not expecting anyone to actually read this particular story but you want to improve your art until the point you can start to move into professional writing, my advice would be to write as if it’s going to sell.
 Push yourself to include all these techniques as best as you can, and work on your craft as if it’s to be read.